Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

 \item If 4(a) is true we generate a number of acceptable runs from the final non-implausible volume $\mathcal{Q}_\mathrm{final}$, sampled according to scientific need. \end{enumerate} The \textit{ab initio} model for the observables we consider comprises at most 17 parameters; four subleading pion-nucleon couplings, 11 nucleon-nucleon contact couplings, and two short-ranged three-nucleon couplings.
 To identify a set of non-implausible parameter samples we performed iterative history matching in four waves using observables and implausibility measures as summarized in Extended Data Figure~\ref{fig:hm_waves}b.
 For each wave we employ a sufficiently dense Latin hypercube set of several million candidate parameter samples.
 For the model evaluations we utilized fast computations of neutron-proton scattering phase shifts and efficient emulators for the few- and many-body history-matching observables.
 See Extended Data Table~\ref{tab:error_assignments} and Extended Data Figure~\ref{fig:NI_phase_shifts} for the list of history-matching observables and information on the errors that enter the implausibility measure~\eqref{eq:IMi}.
 The input volume for wave~1 incorporates the naturalness expectation for LECs, but still includes large ranges for the relevant parameters as indicated by the panel ranges in Extended Data Figure~\ref{fig:hm_waves}a.
 In all four waves the input volume for $c_{1,2,3,4}$ is a four-dimensional hypercube mapped onto the multivariate Gaussian probability density function (PDF) resulting from a Roy-Steiner analysis of pion-nucleon scattering data~\citemeth{Siemens:2017}.
 In wave~1 and wave~2 we sampled all relevant parameter directions for the set of included two-nucleon observables.
 In wave 3, the $^3$H and $^4$He observables were added such that the three-nucleon force parameters $c_D$ and $c_E$ can also be constrained.
 Since these observables are known to be rather insensitive to the four model parameters acting solely in $P-$waves, we ignored this subset of the inputs and compensated by slightly enlarging the corresponding method errors.
 This is a well known emulation procedure called inactive parameter identification~\cite{Vernon:2010}.
-For wave~4 we considered all 17 model parameters and added the energy and radius of $^{16}$O to the set $\mathcal{Z}_4$ and emulated the model outputs for $5\times 10^{8}$ parameter samples.
+For wave~4 we considered all 17 model parameters and added the ground-state energy and radius of $^{16}$O to the set $\mathcal{Z}_4$ and emulated the model outputs for $5\times 10^{8}$ parameter samples.
+By including oxygen data we explore the modeling capabilities of our \textit{ab initio} approach.
 Extended Data Figure~\ref{fig:hm_waves}a summarizes the sequential non-implausible volume reduction, wave-by-wave, and indicates the set of 4,337 non-implausible samples after the fourth wave.
-The volume reduction is determined by the maximum implausibility cutoff~\eqref{eq:IM} with additional information from the optical depths (see Eqs.~(25) and (26) in Ref.~\citemeth{Vernon:2018}).
+We note that the use of history matching would in principle allow a detailed study of the information content of various observables in heavy-mass nuclei.
+Such an analysis, however, requires an extensive set of reliable emulators and is beyond the scope of the present work.
+The volume reduction is determined by the maximum implausibility cutoff~\eqref{eq:IM} with additional confirmation from the optical depths (which indicate the density of non-implausible samples; see Eqs.~(25) and (26) in Ref.~\citemeth{Vernon:2018}).
 The non-implausible samples summarise the parameter region of interest, and can directly aid insight regarding interdependencies between parameters induced by the match to observed data.
 This region is also where we would expect the posterior distribution to reside and we note that our history-matching procedure has allowed us to reduce its size by more than seven orders of magnitude compared to the prior volume (see Extended Data Figure~\ref{fig:hm_waves}b).